-Assumptions (N Z\$ billions)
+Assumptions (NZ\$ billions)

 Gross Bond Issuance Council and CCO Lending

 FY 2025 \$5.25 \$4.60

 FY 2026 \$5.04 \$4.86

 FY 2027 \$4.72 \$5.08

 - Council and CCO lending, and bond issuance forecasts assumes that the Local Waters Done Well Reform programme will not proceed or if it does proceed then LGFA will be lending to the proposed Water CCOs.
 There have been no final decisions regarding the transfer mechanism for assets, liabilities and revenue.
-LGFA has made no decision regarding lending to the Water CCOs, but the forecasts are a base case and will be updated as decisions are made. - > The proposed legislation to enable Local Waters Done Well is expected to be introduced into Parliament in June 2024 and December 2024 and likely to take effect from mid 2025.
+LGFA has made no decision regarding lending to the Water CCOs, but the forecasts are a base case and will be updated as decisions are made. - > The proposed legislation to enable Local Waters Done Well is progressing with the Second Bill introduced into Parliament in June 2024 and a further Bill expected in December 2024 with the reform likely to take effect from mid 2025.